Gold Diggers: The Secret of Bear Mountain: Home media

-Gold Diggers: The Secret of Bear Mountain was released on VHS by MCA/Universal Home Video in 1996.
+The film was released on VHS by MCA/Universal Home Video in 1996.

 On November 24, 2009, Universal Pictures Home Entertainment released the film in made-on-demand DVD-R format as part of the Universal Vault Series.
-In 2017, Universal released the film for the first time on DVD.
+In 2017, Universal released it for the first time on DVD.

 The film was released on Blu-ray by Mill Creek Entertainment on March 9, 2021.